 I don’t think desperately seeking to end seemingly unendurable pain qualifies as either advantage, pleasure, benefit, or welfare.

 Debate.org strikes me as a hotbed of ill-informed opinions, meaning it’s probably reasonably representative of society at large these days.
-They have a debate page on this very topic.
+They have a debate page on this very topic (partially archived on Wayback Machine).
 41% of respondents believed that suicide is selfish.
 A few highlights/lowlights from those opinions:

 - “You should endure the pain you go through to save others from it.”